-AOL Inc. (AOL), the online publisher, promoted Chief Financial Officer Arthur Minson to the role of chief operating officer, a new position where he will reorganize AOL’s operations into three units.
+AOL Inc. (AOL:US), the online publisher, promoted Chief Financial Officer Arthur Minson to the role of chief operating officer, a new position where he will reorganize AOL’s operations into three units.

 Minson will also continue as CFO until a replacement is found, Chief Executive Officer Tim Armstrong said in a telephone interview.
 The company has hired executive recruiter Peter Crist to find a CFO, Armstrong said.

 “The move allows me to focus on product development and day-to-day strategy, while Artie, from an operational capability, can move us faster to profitability,” Armstrong said.

 Since the web portal was spun out of Time Warner Inc. (TWX:US) in 2009, from what Armstrong calls the “worst merger in history,” he’s been working to transform AOL into an ad-based digital- publishing business.
 The company bought the Huffington Post for $315 million last year and invested as much as $300 million in Patch, a local-news division that Armstrong sees commanding about $50 million in sales this year.

 Minson will reorganize the company’s operations into a consumer products group that includes the Internet access business and its e-mail service; content brands including Huffington Post and technology website TechCrunch; and Advertising.com, its business-to-business advertising group.